cgoncalves94/cgoncalves94/README.md

 # Hi there, I'm Cesar! 👋

 ## 🚀 About Me
 Passionate about backend development, AI systems, and building scalable applications.
-I thrive on solving complex problems and delivering high-performance solutions.

 - 🎓 First-Class Honours in Computer Science from Birkbeck University, London.
 - 💼 Backend Developer & AI Engineer at [Warestack](https://www.warestack.com/), working on intelligent automation tools.